Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Neutrino States in the Presence of Gravitational Field

 where $\vec{B}$ is the gravitational vector coupling potential and $\vec{p}$ the momentum of the neutrinos.
-In the absence of gravitational field, neutrino and antineutrino mix in the same angle, hence there is no neutrino-antineutrino oscillation.
-This is indeed in accordance with the experimental finding \cite{exp}.
+In the absence of a gravitational field, neutrinos and antineutrinos mix in the same angle, hence there is no neutrino--antineutrino oscillation.
+This is indeed in accordance with the experimental finding~\cite{exp}.